Melilot: benefits, dosage, contraindications

 ✪✪✪✪

-Melilot, due to its anti-inflammatory and vasoprotective properties, is traditionally used to relieve hemorrhoid symptoms.
+Melilot, thanks to its anti-inflammatory and vasoprotective properties, has traditionally been used to relieve hemorrhoid symptoms.

 Posologie